lpeska/ALADIN/README.md

 http://biointelligence.hu/pyhubs/

 --------
-ALADIN works on Python 2.7 (tested on Intel Python 2.7.12).
+ALADIN method
 --------
-ALADIN requires NumPy, scikit-learn and SciPy to run.
+ALADIN works on Python 2.7 (tested on Intel Python 2.7.12) and requires NumPy, scikit-learn and SciPy to run.
 To get the results of different methods, please run eval.py by setting suitable values for the following parameters:

 	--method 			set DTI prediction method, i.e. blmnii, netlaprls, wnngip, aladin